Ludrak/ft_services/README.md

 ### TODO List
 TODO Add a command line for auto install wordpress plugins TODO Create volume for mariadb
 TODO Create volume for InfluxDB
+TODO Delete volumes when setup.sh with specific option
 TODO Container-build.sh: add a single output ligne when image finish to create
 TODO Add a kubectl wait to each pods deletion
 TODO add a kustomize.yaml